DanOlinski/Scribble/README.md

-*Add instructions on running the app in a linux machine to readme file -go to themes, activate the theme called custom theme child -apperance editor/templates/index (click on the screen to the right/add a block, seach for content/select/save) -activate all plugins
+-go to themes, activate the theme called custom theme child

+??mabe not??-apperance editor/templates/index (click on the screen to the right/add a block, seach for content/select/save)

+??mabe not??-activate all plugins

--settings general(this should be setup durint wp install) +tittle Scribble, email: test@test
+-settings general(this should be setup durint wp install) +tittle Scribble

 !!!-settings/ reading
 +static page
 +homepage = home

-create a new database
-name scribble
-create table = notes
-columns = id(type: bigint 20, under index: PRIMARY, check the A_I(auto increment) button), use_id(type: int 50), notes(type: varchar 500)

-*Figure out how to make database work (I'm not managing to capture the note value in the create.php file, but in the edit file I am, mabe its because the page is refreshing)(there is an issue w line 23 on s-notes.php)(try to place java script file in the header.php file)
+!!javascript/clearNewNoteDiv.jss file there is a url there that needs to be updated

+*fix not
+*fix firefox asking for permission to refresh
-*figure a way to clear the database when app is loaded *fix scribble function==javascript/scribbleFunctionality.js *Adjust the website to look good in any device
+*figure a way to clear the database when app is loaded

 ## About
 - This is a presentation wordpress CRUD app